omriv/bridge-integration-demo/README.md

 > **Note**: We use `--legacy-peer-deps` flag due to React 19 compatibility requirements with some dependencies.

+**Important**: After installing Node.js, you should add `NODE_TLS_REJECT_UNAUTHORIZED=0` to your environment variables as a first step to avoid SSL issues during development.

 ### Step 3: Configure API Credentials

 **Set the Bridge API Key as an Environment Variable:**